rnakato/CustardPy/docs/content/Hi-C.rst

 .. note::

-    The input fastq files of each sample should be stored in the separated directory.
+    The input FASTQ files of each sample should be stored in the separated directory.
     For example, if there are three Hi-C samples (``sample1``, ``sample2``, and ``sample3``), the fastq files should be in ``fastq/sample1/``,  ``fastq/sample2/``, and ``fastq/sample3/``.

 - Output